 This romantic couples-only resort is located on beautiful Malabar Beach and offers a nice selection of inclusive activities and "sports for two."
 In addition to an open-air gym and water sports center, Rendezvous offers weekly golf clinics, tennis, volleyball, bike tours, and sunset cruises.
 Private dinners are provided in your room or on the beach as well as at the Terrace and Trysting Place restaurants.
 Spa services are extra, but fees are reasonable.

-Located on a narrow peninsula, this elegant all-inclusive is a British Colonial style resort with a beautiful pool area with swim-up lagoon rooms, and beaches overlooking both Rodney Bay and the ocean, with views all the way to Martinique.
+Sandals Grande St. Lucian is located on a narrow peninsula, this elegant all-inclusive is a British Colonial style resort with a beautiful pool area with swim-up lagoon rooms, and beaches overlooking both Rodney Bay and the ocean, with views all the way to Martinique.
 Like all Sandals resorts, there is a huge assortment of available land and water activities and multiple restaurants to choose from, including a poolside French creperie and an English pub.
 Guests have use of a nine-hole golf course shared by the three Sandals resorts on St. Lucia.

 Officially the Sandals Regency Le Toc Golf Resort and Spa, this all-inclusive property is located on a lush 210-acre swath of beachfront and is home to Sandals nine-hole golf club, with greens fees including in the price of your stay.
 The resort has 13 classes of accommodations to choose from, topped by the posh Sunset Bluff suites with their private butler service and private pools.
 Dining choices include the gourmet French Le Toc.